hybridgroup/gophercon-2023/sensor/arduino/README.md

 ![Arduino](./images/step1.png)

+Now lets do the same thing, but instead of using the built-in LED we will use a separate LED that we will connect from the parts kit.

 - Connect one of the "Ground" pins on the Arduino to the breadboard's ground rail (-) using a black or brown jumper cable.

 - Connect the "3.3V" pin on the Arduino to the breadboard's power rail (+) using a red jumper cable.